 If you require interpreter assistance, please call us to schedule an appointment.
 We will make every attempt to provide access to a CDTFA employee who speaks your language.

 Now that you have registered with CDTFA, we suggest you visit the Governor's Office of Business and Economic Development to help you determine if other state, federal, and local agencies have any licensing or registration requirements that may affect you.

 The Governor's Office of Business and Economic Development (GO-Biz) offers extensive information on state, local, and federal permit requirements:

 - CalGold – Provides information about other federal, state, or local government permits that may be required for your business.

-- California Business Portal – Provides personalized business assistance including quick start guides for starting and growing your business and the California Business Navigator that provides custom information for your business including permits, licenses, and incentives.
+- California Office of Small Business Advocate – Provides personalized business assistance including quick start guides for starting and growing your business and the California Business Navigator that provides custom information for your business including permits, licenses, and incentives.

 In an effort to ease the process for a taxpayer who is interested in starting a business in California, CDTFA partnered with the Employment Development Department, the Franchise Tax Board and Internal Revenue Service to establish the California Tax Service Center.
 The website acts as a one-stop source for the latest tax information.

 In addition, we offer links to other state and federal agencies, see OtherTax Resources located at the bottom right of our webpage.